You’ve heard it a million times….. first impressions count.

 How Bad Design Hurts Sales

-In fact, a Stanford study confirmed just that.
-The three year study of over 4,500 web users found that 75 percent of consumers judge the credibility of a business by their website design.
+A Stanford study confirmed just that.
+A three-year study of over 4,500 web users found that 75 percent of consumers judge the credibility of a business by its website design.

 Imagine you’re able to attract droves of potential customers to your site.
 They eagerly arrive at your homepage, only to discover a plague of different design issues — from visual clutter to broken links and slow loading speeds.
 That doesn’t exactly spell confidence in your ability to serve their needs.

 A poorly designed website is a missed opportunity to show them you’re professional, trustworthy, and credible — and they may just jump ship to your competitor.

 That’s not to mention the benefits of having proper sales tools at your disposal.
 Your site should be armed and ready with things like lead magnets, marketing funnels, social proof and a visible call-to-action that convert your potential leads into loyal customers.

 You may have no problem attracting website traffic.
 You may even make the occasional sale.
 Think of the untapped potential, however, that comes with a well-designed website.
 A site that’s loaded with user-friendly features and high-converting tools.

 You could turn your average run-of-the-mill website into a powerful, well-oiled sales machine.